-- H2 Educate Teacher and Student Guides loaded to partner websites and others - H2 Educate Teacher and Student Guides loaded to the NEED website. - Workshops at the National Science Teachers Association Conferences Chicago, Nashville and Dallas (2005), Anaheim(2006), St. Louis (2007), Boston (2008) and New Orleans (2009). - Workshops hosted as part of PG&E's Solar Schools initiatives reaching over 300 teachers annually and connecting renewable generation to hydrogen and fuel cells - Currently considering curriculum to assist schools with Fuel Cell installations - National Energy Conference for Educators Nashville, 2009. - Partnered with UTC on activities and training for Greensburg, KS and its fuel cell application.
+- H2 Educate Teacher and Student Guides loaded to partner websites and others - H2 Educate Teacher and Student Guides loaded to the NEED website. - Workshops at the National Science Teachers Association Conferences Chicago, Nashville and Dallas (2005), Anaheim(2006), St. Louis (2007), Boston (2008) and New Orleans (2009). - Workshops hosted as part of PG&E's Solar Schools initiatives reaching over 300 teachers annually and connecting renewable generation to hydrogen and fuel cells - Currently considering curriculum to assist schools with Fuel Cell installations - National Energy Conference for Educators Nashville, 2009, National Energy Conference for Educators Dallas, 2010, National Energy Conference for Educators Denver 2011. - Partnered with UTC on activities and training for Greensburg, KS and its fuel cell application. - In a partnership with PECO, H2 Educate training for West Chester, PA CTE teachers. - Recently received a NASA grant to teach solar science and solar energy with a special section on hydrogen. - Workshops hosted in partnership with Idaho National Laboratory reaching 100+ teachers annually. - Inclusion of H2 Educate in a new NEED authored Fundamentals of Energy course for the Kentucky Department of Education to be used in all CTE programs statewide.